anuviswan/LearningPoint/Notes/Async break up 004.md

 As you can observe the entire `MoveNext()` method has a big try catch wrapping the code within.
 The interesting part for the moment would be the `catch` block.
 If any exceptions occurs in the `try` block, the `MoveNext()` method sets the state to `-2` to indicate the method has completed (_-2 indicates completion, irrespective of success or failure_).
 It then uses the Builder to set the exception using the `Builder.SetException` method.

+> Only special exceptions like the ThreadAbortException or the StackOverflowException can cause the `MoveNext()` method to end with an exception.

 **High Level Flow of State Machine**

 At a higher level, one can observe that the `MoveNext()` method returns if any of the following are true